Biochemistry at Messiah College

 As a biochemistry major at Messiah College, you’ll be able to:

-- Delve into exciting credit-bearing research opportunities, with Messiah College faculty and at nearby Pennsylvania State University College of Medicine in your sophomore, junior and senior years.
+- Delve into exciting credit-bearing research opportunities, with Messiah College faculty and at nearby Penn State College of Medicine in your sophomore, junior and senior years.

 - Take courses that successfully prepare you to go on to medical school